flashiam12/realtime-rag-workshop/README.md

 <p>Now we have obtained the full context for the prompt we have inserted , the next task is to feed this input to a ML_MODEL to get a desired response for the given prompt with the help of the obtained conext.
 Let's follow the below series to execute this</p>

 <p>1.
-Create a flink sql connectio to latest gemini model, similar to how we created for the embedding model</p>
+Create a flink sql connection to latest gemini model, similar to how we created for the embedding model</p>

 ```sql
 confluent flink connection create googleai-connection